alibaba/hooks/packages/hooks/src/useUpdate/index.en-US.md

 # useUpdate

-A hook that executes a function at update
+A hook that executes a function at update.

 ## Examples